nikofenev/AWS-DynamoDB-Demo/README.md

 # AWS-DynamoDB- Java-Demo

 ## AWS DynamoDB running locally with Java using IntelliJ and Maven.
-This is Amazons DynamoDB demo put togheter with maven project in intelliJ.
-The demo performs basic operations Creates table, populates table, query table and inserts new item in the table.
+The demo performs basic operations
+Creates table, populates table, query table and inserts new item in the table.
 For more information go to [AWS Getting Started with DynamoDB](https://aws.amazon.com/dynamodb/getting-started/)